jjcermeno/chuck-norris-jjcermeno/README.md

 I am going to create request tests because those tests everything: routing, logic, responses, validation of incoming data, everything.
 However, I will probably write some unit test for specific pieces like the external API wrapper with mocked data.

-### Status
+### Service Info

-Status is a small service just returns some info about the service like the service descriptive name, version, total count of jokes, searches and categories in the database.
+Info is a small service just returns some info about the service like the service descriptive name, version, total count of jokes, searches and categories in the database.

-It comes with tests.
+It comes with test.

 ### GET /api/v1/categories